 Frederick Douglass Global Fellowship

-This fellowship covers 100% of tuition, program fees and travel costs for 10 students from Minority Serving Institutions (including BMCC).
-The group will travel to South Africa in summer 2020 for an intensive 4-week, 3-credit course designed to enhance leadership and intercultural skills.
-The fellowship is made possible by CIEE and the Rutgers Center for Minority Serving Institutions.
+This is both a scholarship AND study abroad program funded by CIEE.
+This fellowship covers 100% of tuition, program fees and travel costs for 10 students across the United States to take an intensive 4-week, 3-credit summer on leadership and intercultural skills.
 Awards are based on a combination of financial need, academic achievement, and nominations.

-All qualified applicants who do not receive a Frederick Douglass Global Fellowship are guaranteed a $1,500 grant toward summer 2020 programs; they may also receive a GAIN Travel Grant to help cover their airfare.
+All qualified applicants who do not receive a Frederick Douglass Global Fellowship are guaranteed a $1,500 grant toward a summer CIEE programs.

 Eligibility: Open to current undergraduate freshman or sophomores attending a Minority Serving Institution.
-Must be Pell Grant-eligible and have a minimum GPA 3.00.
-Must reside in the U.S. with student status or be a U.S. citizen, U.S. national or permanent resident.
+Must be Pell Grant-eligible and have a minimum 3.0 GPA.
+Must reside in the U.S. with student status or be a U.S. citizen or permanent resident.

 Application Deadline: Early February (students must request nominations and have them submitted by the application deadline)